subhylahiri/numpy_linalg_extras/README.md

 This package contains classes and functions that make the syntax for linear algebra in `numpy` cleaner, particularly with respect to broadcasting and matrix division.
-The main way of using this is via the `lnarray` class (the `qr` function is the only other thing I find useful here).
+The main way of using this is via the `lnarray` class (the `lstsq` and `qr` function are the only other things I find useful here).
 All of the functions will work with `numpy.ndarray` objects as well.
 Furthermore, `matmul` is implemented with a `gufunc` which should make broadcasting faster.

 The `lnarray` class has properties `t` for transposing, `h` for conjugate-transposing, `r` for row vectors, `c` for column vectors and `s` for